 - Will there be a commercial element to the pavilion?

 Yes to a very limited degree.
-As with the existing information point, items relating to the park will be on sale, all proceeds will help fund the running of the pavilion.
+As with the existing information point, items relating to the park will be on sale, all profits will fund conservation projects in the park.

 - Will the pavilion take group bookings?